brassta/ColorizeConsoleLog/readme.md

 ## Getting started

-Of course you should install this library into your project so first step should be as usual:
+Of course, you should install this library into your project so the first step should be as usual:

 ```
 npm install colorize-console-log
 ```

-of if you like it:
+or if you like it:
 ```
 npm i colorize-console-log
 ```
 ###Usage

-Import what you need/like from lib.
+Import all that you need/like from lib.
 All of them is listed below:
 ```
 import { ConsoleOrange, ConsoleOrangeJS, ConsoleGray, ConsoleGrayJS } from 'colorize-console-log'
 ```